Skip to content

 🌐 4.
 New Funding Sources Gaining Popularity

-• Crowdfunding platforms (like GoFundMe and Milaap) are helping students from low-income families
+• Crowdfunding platforms like GoFundMe and Milaap

-• Education loans from Indian, Nigerian, and Pakistani banks with overseas tie-ups are increasingly sought
+• Education loans with overseas university tie-ups

 📊 5.
 Students Are Planning Ahead More Than Ever